oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/prepare.md

         --set "kubernetes.namespaces={traefik,sample-domain1-ns}"
     ```

   {{% notice note %}}
   If you have reached this point while following the "Model in Image" sample, please
   stop here and return to the [sample instructions]({{< relref "/samples/domains/model-in-image/prerequisites#resume" >}}).
   {{% /notice %}}

-3. Accept the license agreement for the WebLogic Server images.
+3. Accept the license agreement for WebLogic Server images.

-    In a browser, navigate to https://container-registry.oracle.com/ and sign in.
+    a.
+In a browser, go to the [Oracle Container Registry](https://container-registry.oracle.com/) (OCR) and
+    log in using the Oracle Single Sign-On (SSO) authentication service.
+If you do not already have SSO credentials,
+    then at the top, right side of the page, click Sign In to create them.

-    Search for `weblogic`, and select `weblogic` in the results, click Continue, then read and accept the license agreement.
+    b.
+Search for `weblogic`, then select `weblogic` in the Search Results.

+    c.
+From the drop-down menu, select your language and click Continue.

+    d.
+Then, read and accept the license agreement.

-4. Create a docker-registry secret to enable pulling the example image from the registry.
+4. Create a `docker-registry` secret to enable pulling the example image from the registry.

    ```shell
    $ kubectl create secret docker-registry weblogic-repo-credentials \